Backroads Trip Leaders: Compensation, Benefits & Work Authorization

 Backroads began in 1979 as an innovative active travel company.
 Now the industry leader in active travel, we offer more biking, walking and multi-adventure tours in more locations worldwide than any other company.
 In addition to our company headquarters in Berkeley, California, Backroads has three logistical hubs: Salt Lake City, Utah; Canmore, Alberta (near Banff) Canada; and "801 France" in Pernes-les-Fontaines (in Provence), France.

-Most of our Field Staff are legally authorized to work in the United States, Canada or France.
+All of our Field Staff are legally authorized to work in the United States, Canada or France.
 Our European subsidiary ("801 France"), can only employ citizens of countries in the European Economic Area (EEA)* or people who hold a French work permit.
-Please note that if you hold a French visa, but do not hold EU citizenship, you may only work in France.

 Leaders based in the United States, Canada and Europe are eligible to work in Europe, and we do send a small number of new leaders overseas in their first season.
 The key factors in determining European trip leading schedules are language skills, European travel experience, and the ability to confidently drive a manual transmission van and pulling a trailer with guests in the van with you.
 Unfortunately, Backroads cannot sponsor an individual seeking a work visa.
 Work permits or visas must be obtained separately, on the applicant's own, prior to being considered for a Trip Leader position.

-* The following countries are in the European Economic Area (EEA): Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland.
+* The following countries are in the European Economic Area (EEA): Austria, Belgium, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, Switzerland, United Kingdom.